treeverse/lakeFS/docs/integrations/glue_hive_metastore.md

 **Note:** If `to-schema` or `to-table` are not specified, the destination branch and source table names will be used as per the [suggested model](#suggested-model).
 {: .note .pb-3 }

-**Notr:** Metastore commands can only run on tables located in lakeFS.
+**Note:** Metastore commands can only run on tables located in lakeFS.
 You should not use tables that aren't located in lakeFS.
 {: .note .pb-3 }

 ### Copy